Jim McKnight Bio

 Jim takes donated Laptop PC's, wipes the hard-drive, reinstalls Windows, and then gives them to homeless and disadvantaged people via the Los Angeles Computer Society and the Hand-to-Hand Feeding Project (sponsored by the Agape International Spiritual Center).

 Jim's other hobby is baking.
-He has been baking 40 pounds of Brownies each month for the Hand-to-Hand Feeding Project since 2001.
-On the fourth Saturday of each Month, you will find Jim in Santa Monica handing out Brownies to the Homeless.
+He was baking 40 pounds of Brownies each month for the Hand-to-Hand Feeding Project from 2001 to 2020.

 JimOPI?
 What's that mean?